 This is a true story.

 I’m wearing an overcoat that’s too long for me, the fabric flapping around my shins.
 Harris Tweed.
-The first thing I said when I was given the coat and tried it on (I’m always being given things, I rarely give) I said, “This coat is too long.
+The first thing I said when given the coat and tried it on (I’m always being given things, I rarely give) I said, “This coat is too long.
 I’ll have to have it hemmed.”
-So, for years on my list of things to do: Have Harris Tweed overcoat hemmed.
+So, for years on my list of things to do: Have Harris Tweed Overcoat Hemmed.

-It’s a long list, my to-do list.
+It’s a long list my to-do list.
 I’ve always been good at making lists.
-I like to see where it is I have to go, what needs doing.
+I like to see what needs doing, where it is I have to go.
 But the list only grows, it seems, longer.
 All talk I am.
 All list.
 I am my list.
 I am what I do not get done.

 Inside my head I do a lot of walking.
 I traffic in the past.
 It’s my specialty, trying to undo mistakes and make things right.
-Trying to turn disappointment into hope.
+Turn disappointment into hope.
 Rectify wrongs.
-To even the column of slights on the scorecard of life.
+Even the column of slights on the scorecard of life.
 Re-woo a lover who slipped through my fingers.
 Bring back friends from the dead.
-Inside my head, I do not let them lie.
+Inside my head I do not let then lie.
 They are not sleeping dogs.
 Can’t go to an animal shelter or a pet store and pick out new ones.
-But I can’t get started with that because I am walking down the street..
+But I can’t get started with that because I am walking down the street……

 Listening to the hammering coming from atop the scaffolding in front of one of the gray houses.
 What’s going on?
 A renovation?
-A tuck-pointing of the stones?
+Tuck-pointing of the stones?
 Cornices being brought back to life?
 Late winter sunlight fills my eyes as I look up to see who’s hammering above me.
 It’s the old man who’s been there all week.
+Looks Slavic.
+Very Chicago.
 There’s no one else around except us—the old man who is hammering and the young, not so young man, who hears the hammering.
 On this street in this city people work for a living!
 Why was I ever allowed to live here anyway?
-Doesn’t look right, a grown man walking around in a too long Harris Tweed coat.
+Doesn’t look right, a grown man walking around in a too long Harris Tweed overcoat.
 Should have a proper job.
-Sit at a desk and talk into a telephone like everybody else, but right now I am walking down the gray hammering garbage gutter filled street, which is not mine.
+Sit at a desk and talk into a telephone like everybody else, but right now I am walking down the gray hammering garbage gutter filled street that is not mine.

-I step forward, my arms stretched out to catch him.
+I step forward my arms stretched out to catch him.
 “No!”
 I yell as I reach toward the mass of flesh that Earth calls to her.
-His body eclipses the sun and his shadow blocks the light from my eyes.
+His body eclipses the sun and for a moment his shadow blocks the light from my eyes.

-“Dad!
-(He is now my own father,) falling into unconsciousness, his guts full of tumors; malignant, inoperable; morphine easing him into death.
-My farmer father, smelling of cattle, wet soil and brandy.
+“Dad!”
+(He is now my own father,) falling into unconsciousness, his gut full of tumors; malignant, inoperable; morphine easing him into death.
+My farmer father, smelling of cattle, wet soil, and brandy.
 War-frozen foxhole feet.
 With words I try to pull him back, to keep him longer in this world, hoping he’ll finally tell me he loves me.

-The screams of the falling man brings me back to the winter morning.
-“Oh, God, please!”
-(I implore the silent and indifferent deity.)
-I strain to catch the old man’s plunging bulk, my outstretched arms ready to be his salvation.
+The screams of the falling man bring me back to the winter morning.
+“Oh, God please!”
+(I implore a silent and indifferent deity.)
+I strain to catch the old man’s plunging bulk; my outstretched arms ready to be his salvation.
 Almost!
 I feel his rough workman’s jacket brushing my fingertips before he lands at my feet, the hard concrete yielding not to flesh and bone.
 Thud: his head.
 Thud, thud: his body, cracking, breaking.
 The whoosh of air forced from his lungs.

 I am now over him, shadowing his ruined body.
 Gurgling of vomit and blood in his throat.
-Eyes open wide, wildly looking into and past me.
-Smell of shit.
+Wild eyes look into and past me.
+Smell of feces.
 “God, please help!”
-(But God still answers not).
+(But God still answers not.)
 I take off my too-long overcoat and put it over him.
 “Can you hear me?”

 But my father doesn’t hear me.
-The sound of tractors, combines and milking machines; the sound of plowing, mowing and raking; the sound of grenades, artillery fire and bombs fills up the distance between us rendering him mute and me destitute from the waiting.
+The sound of tractors, combines, and milking machines; the sound of plowing, mowing, and raking; the sound of grenades, artillery fire, and bombs fills up the distance between us rendering him mute and me destitute from the waiting.
 The ache of wanting him to hear me.
 To see me.
-To say that I am his.
+To say that I am is.